-I found this pair of pants at Buffalo Exchange several weeks ago and I instantly LOVED them–after some googling I found out that they are the Everlane Straight Leg Crop and sell for $68.
-Not bad for a pair of dress pants.
-Here’s why I’ve found them to be delightful for work, plus how the straight leg crop pant and straight leg pant, Everlane’s new, longer version) and the newly released Utility Barrel Pant compare!
+I found this pair of pants at Buffalo Exchange several weeks ago and I instantly LOVED them–after some googling I found out that they are the Everlane Straight Leg Crop and sell for $72.
+Here’s why I’ve found them to be delightful for work outfits, plus how the straight leg crop pant and straight leg pant (Everlane’s new, longer version) and the newly released Utility Barrel Pant compare!

 Straight Leg Crop first: I love the light color of these pants–more of a “bone” or some other fancy word for off-white than my white jeans.
-The high waist on these makes them look somewhat adult, but there is just something about these pants that says “yeah, I have an office job, but like, whatever, you know?”
-Which is pretty much how I want to feel and look if I must dress up.
+The high waist on these makes them look somewhat adult, but there is just something about these pants that says “yeah, I have an office job, but I’m still kind of young” Which is pretty much how I want to feel and look if I must dress up.